gispatial/TCReactNative/README.md

 Then return back to the root install CD .. and run below command

+## CocoaPods

+CocoaPods​ is built with Ruby and it will be installable with the default Ruby available on macOS.
+You can use a Ruby Version manager, however we recommend that you use the standard Ruby available on macOS unless you know what you’re doing.

+Using the default Ruby install will require you to use ​sudo​ when installing gems.

+(This is only an issue for the duration of the gem installation, though.)

+sudo​ gem ​install​ cocoapods
+For more information, please visit ​CocoaPods Getting Started guide​.

 It Compiles and hot-reloads for development:

 - npx react-native run-ios